 A pizza stone is a fantastic tool for retaining heat, ensuring even distribution, and absorbing excess moisture.
 Always use a pizza stone when baking your pizza to reduce grease and ensure an evenly cooked crust.

 The thickness of your pizza crust can also play a role in the amount of grease produced.

-A thin crust is suitable for minimal toppings, while a thicker crust can better absorb the moisture and grease from a pizza loaded with toppings.
+A thin crust works well when you have fewer toppings on your pizza.
+On the other hand, a thicker crust is better equipped to handle the moisture and grease from a pizza that’s loaded with toppings.